 Develop effective links with relevant agencies and cooperate as required with their enquiries regarding child protection matters, including attendance at child protection conferences.

-Keep records of concerns about children, via MyConcern, even where there is no need to refer the matter immediately; documenting and collating information on individual children to support early identification, actions to safeguard and a clear decision and rationale for actions and any referrals (KCSiE24).
+Keep records of concerns about children, via MyConcern, even where there is no need to refer the matter immediately; documenting and collating information on individual children to support early identification, actions to safeguard and a clear decision and rationale for actions and any referrals (KCSiE 2025).

 Ensure all records are kept securely, via My Concern which has a 2 layered authentication system to access the portal.

-Ensure that we follow robust processes to respond when children are missing from education or missing from home or care.
+Ensure that we follow robust processes to respond when children are absent from education or missing from home or care.

-Develop and then follow procedures where an allegation is made against a member of staff or volunteervia Confide.
+Develop and then follow procedures where an allegation is made against a member of staff or volunteer, via Confide.

 Ensure safe recruitment practices are always followed.